oracle/node-oracledb/doc/api.md

        FROM departments
        WHERE department_id = :did`,
       [180],
-      { maxRows: 10 },  // a maximum of 10 rows will be returned.
-Default limit is 100
+      { maxRows: 10 },  // a maximum of 10 rows will be returned
       function(err, result)
       {
         if (err) { console.error(err.message); return; }